mgajda/less-arbitrary/towards-better-union.md

 [^10]: So both in `forall a. (<> a)` and ∀`a.(a<>)` the result is kept in the
     `beyond` set.

-[^11]: The shortest one accoding to the information complexity
+[^11]: The shortest one according to the information complexity
        principle.

 [^12]: The implementation will make it optional with `--infer-int-ranges`.

-[^13]: Choice of representation will be explained later.
+[^13]: The choice of representation will be explained later.
 Here we only
-    consider acquiring the information about possible values.
+    consider acquiring information about possible values.

 [^14]: The question may arise: what is the *union type* without *set
     union*?
 When the sets are disjoint, we just put the values in different